MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-08-07-morgan-agren.markdown

 When I was a teenager, I bought a copy of [Zappa's Universe&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Zappa%27s_Universe) on VHS in my obsession to buy everything I could with an appearance from [Steve Vai](/interview/steve-vai).
 I was astounded at the incredible drumming on the video.
 I saw Morgan's name credited as the drummer and talked to my super-musical friend Todd in Chicago via America Online about him.
 He told me about Morgan's involvement with a blind Swedish keyboard player named Mats Oberg and their duo band Mats/Morgan.

-Since the late 1990s, I've loosely followed Morgan's career and became more aware when my friend [Carl King](/interview/carl-king) made a documentary about Morgan called [Morgan Agren's Conundrum&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://shop.carlkingdom.com/products/conundrum_dvd).
+Since the late 1990s, I've loosely followed Morgan's career and became more aware when [Carl King](/discover/carl-king) made a documentary about Morgan called [Morgan Agren's Conundrum&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://shop.carlkingdom.com/products/conundrum_dvd).

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/akOFZb4GpCY?rel=0" frameborder="0" allowfullscreen></iframe></div>